How to work with SQL folders

 AND verrechnet=(CASE WHEN \3=1 THEN 1 ELSE verrechnet END)

-If parameter 3 (our checkbox) is equal to 1 (i.e. it is checked), then we compare the charged field with 1 (only charged ones), if parameter 2 is equal to 0 (i.e. unchecked), we compare charged with charged, i.e. all are found.
+If parameter 3 (our checkbox) is equal to 1 (i.e. it is checked), then we compare the charged field with 1 (only the charged ones), if parameter 2 is equal to 0 (i.e. unchecked), we compare charged with charged, i.e. all are found.

 In this case, the whole query is: